Science and Technology Testing

 Click here to identify the Science and Technology Center for a particular address.

 Applications are available and submitted by the guidance office of public middle and high schools.
-Non-public applications are available online and are due by Friday, November 8, 2013.
-For questions, please call the Department of Testing (301) 702-3860 ext 233.
-Applications for students enrolled in Prince Georges County Public schools are due to the Department of Testing on Friday, November 1, 2013.
+Non-public applications are available online and are due by Friday, November 7, 2014.
+For questions, please call the Department of Testing (301) 702-3860.
+Applications for students enrolled in Prince Georges County Public schools are due to the Department of Testing on Friday, November 7, 2014.

 The scores from each of the subtests along with grades in English, Mathematics, Science, and Social Studies from the four quarters of the previous school year (in some cases trimester) and the first grading period of the current school year are combined to create a total score.
 Parents may use the SchoolMAX Family Portal to view the grades used in the formula.
 (Click here for directions) The total score provides the basis for selection to the High School Science and Technology Program.
 Approximately 2,500 students take this examination, although over 3,000 applications are filed by the time the examination is administered.
 Nearly twenty percent of the students taking the examination are offered admission to the Program.